Everything You Want to Know About Cannabidiol

 When Peoples Rx began carrying CBD products in 2016, we established quality and purity standards to help our customers navigate the multitude of options.
-In addition, our knowledgeable wellness specialists and pharmacists keep abreast of the latest research and information and are always ready to help with any questions you may have about products and what might be the best fit for your particular needs.
+In addition, our knowledgeable wellness specialists and pharmacists keep abreast of the latest research and information and are always ready to help with any questions you may have about the products we carry and which might be the best fit for your particular needs.

 What exactly is CBD?

-CBD is just one of many different phytocannabinoids (of which there are over 113!) found in hemp plants.
-There are a variety of other very beneficial phytocannabinoids including CBA, CBG, and CBN, each of which have slightly different actions in the body.
+CBD is one of 120+ different phytocannabinoids found in hemp plants.
+There are a variety of other very beneficial phytocannabinoids including CBA, CBG, and CBN, each of which has a slightly different combination of actions in the body.

 CBD is non-psychoactive.
-The only phytocannabinoid that is psychoactive is THC.
+The only phytocannabinoid that is known to be psychoactive is THC.

 CBD has shown a lot of promising anti-inflammatory, analgesic, anti-neoplastic, and anti-anxiety benefits, and has been documented as an anti-epileptic.

-While studies are still pending regarding CBD, we have received a lot of anecdotal reports from customers indicating improvements for many conditions and complaints with the use of CBD products.
+While studies are still limited regarding CBD, we have received a lot of anecdotal reports from customers indicating improvements for many conditions and complaints with the use of CBD products.

 - Pain: Arthritis, sciatica, fibromyalgia, MS, headaches and migraines, menstrual cramps, injuries, and sprains